 Gene Ontology Mapping

 GO mapping is the process by which the Blast2GO methodology retrieves functional information for all BLAST Hits from the Gene Ontology (GO) database.
 The GO database contains several millions of functionally annotated gene products for hundreds of different species.
 OmicsBox uses different public resources provided by the NCBI, PIR and GOA to link the different protein IDs (names, symbols, accessions, UniProts, etc.) to these GO annotations.
-Moreover, annotations in the GO database contain an evidence code qualifier that provides information about the quality of this functional assignment, which are also retrieved by OmicsBox.
+Moreover, annotations in the GO database contain an evidence code qualifier that provides information about the quality of this functional assignment, which is also retrieved by OmicsBox.
 The result of this step is a set of GO candidate annotation terms for each tomato query sequence.

 The annotation algorithm selects GO terms from the pool of candidate GOs obtained by the GO mapping step and assigns these to the query sequences.
 GO annotation is carried out by applying the Blast2GO annotation rule, which computes an annotation score for each candidate GO term.
-This score considers the similarity between hit and query sequences, the evidence code of each GO term and the existence of neighboring GO term candidates.
+This score considers the similarity between hit and query sequences, the evidence code of each GO term and the existence of neighbouring GO term candidates.
 We use an annotation threshold of 55 to select the GO term candidates for final assignment to the query sequence, leaving other parameters by default to achieve an optimal balance between quality (minimum of 55% of sequence similarity for hits with experimental evidence codes, higher for other types of evidence) and quantity (number of annotated sequences).
 The Blast2GO annotation rule is described in S. Götz et al., 2008.
 Figure 1 represents schematically the Blast2GO annotation process.

 Combined Graph and Pie Chart

 Once we reduce the functional diversity to an appropriate size, we can obtain a Combined Graph.
-The Combined Graph provides a birds eye view of the GO terms annotations of the entire dataset within the structure of the Gene Ontology.
+The Combined Graph provides a bird’s eye view of the GO terms annotations of the entire dataset within the structure of the Gene Ontology.
 Since the Gene Ontology is divided into three categories, we can generate separate graphs for Molecular Functions (MF), Cellular Component (CC), and Biological Process (BP), respectively.
-As Combined Graphs can still be large and difficult to navigate, a more accessible representation of the functional data is obtained by bar charts.
+Since Combined Graphs can still be large and difficult to navigate, more accessible representation of the functional data is obtained by bar charts.
 Bar charts create a transversal cut of the GO graph at the selected Ontology level.
 In this example, we choose to generate a bar chart at level 7 to get a broad overview of the functional distribution in this dataset.

-Summary Statistics Charts
+Summary of Statistics Charts

 The functional annotation module contains many additional visualization tools to graphically summarize annotation results.